Overall Aim of the Project

 How can this project help professionals/organisations working with people with High Functioning Autism and Asperger Syndrome?

-The Adult Services Manager will also:
+The Adult Services Team will also:

 Work and liaise with professionals/practitioners within East Lancashire PCT who are working with adults with Asperger Syndrome/High Functioning Autism to provide specialist advice and information.